Graduate Office Newsletter

 Please keep in mind, if you submit an ATC packet this quarter it takes months for ATC to be processed (you will most likely hear back at the end of the quarter) therefore students should sign up for CS 596 for one unit to fulfill their CPT requirement (ATC processing cannot be expedited).
 For questions on summer session fees/deadlines/etc please visit the summer session website directly: https://summer.ucla.edu/fees-payment-and-financial-aid/

-For questions on CPT (process, deadline, etc) please contact the Dashew Center directly as they oversee CPT.
+For questions on CPT (process, deadline, how many units to enroll for CS 596, etc) please contact the Dashew Center directly as they oversee CPT.

-Once a student has found a Capstone/Thesis Advisor who gave their consent to be their Capstone Advisor, the student must fill out the Advisor Consent Form (see link below) and have the Capstone/Thesis Advisor sign off.
+Once a student has found a Capstone/Thesis Advisor who gave their consent to be their Capstone Advisor, the student must fill out the Advisor Consent Form and have the Capstone/Thesis Advisor sign off.
 If you have any questions regarding this please contact jalvarez@cs.ucla.edu.

 If you are doing a Capstone, you may switch and/or find an advisor even after you’ve submitted your ATC paper work (as long as you find one before your Capstone).
 If you are doing a thesis, you may switch advisors after your ATC forms but you will need to reconstitute your committee (please email jalvarez@cs.ucla.edu for further information).**